Samsung/tizen-docs/docs/application/tizen-studio/setup/advanced-configuration.md

 ### Configure Main SDK Package Repository

 The package repository is a server, which stores all the packages that are used or will be used in Tizen Studio.
 Using Package Manager, you can install or update the packages from the package repository.
-Rather than providing a single repository for the main SDK, several Content Delivery Networks (CDNs) are offered around the globe for convenience.
+Instead of providing a single repository for the main SDK, several Content Delivery Networks (CDNs) are offered around the globe for convenience.
 You can select the nearest package repository to install or update packages more quickly.

 **Figure: Configuration window with the Package Repository selected**